squid-cache/squid-cache.github.io/Features/IPv6.rst

 Given that interception is actually a feature gained by secretly twisting NAT routes inside out and back on themselves.
 It's quite logical that a protocol without NAT cannot do interception that way.

-[[Features/Tproxy4|TPROXY v4]] is capable of IPv6.
+Linux [[Features/Tproxy4|TPROXY v4]] is capable of IPv6.
 Kernel and iptables releases containing IPv6 TPROXYv4 are now readily available.

+BSD '''divert''' sockets provide equivalent functionality for recent OpenBSD and derivative systems.
+As of March 2012 work is underway to get support for these sockets working.

 === Delay Pools ===